SeattleSal/firebase-auth/README.md

 - Added react-router-dom to be able to navigate different pages
 - Created Firebase Auth project with email auth turned on
-- Created .env file with firebase secrets and added .env to gitignore
+- Created .env file with firebase secrets and added .env to gitignore NEXT STEP - firebase connection for auth new user

 ## TO DO